CentroEPiaggio/adaptive_grasp_controller/README.md

 sudo ./install_adaptive.sh
 ```

+This script will check for the needed conditions and for missing packages and proceed to clone, switch to the correct branches and make all necessary repos.
 If any missing packages are found during the installation, please install them and re-run the script.
 If any error related to `TransmissionSharedPtr` appears while compiling `gazebo_ros_soft_hand`, please checkout to the `qb_interface_devel` branch of the package `pisa-iit-soft-hand`.

 ### Some preliminary notes